-Before 2001, the web was regarded by the wider community as a mere conglomeration of static web pages, but then Tim Berners-Lee, former director of the W3 consortium1, introduced in his most famous article [1] the concept of Semantic Web.
-In the following period semantic technology became popular and nowadays we find its applications in much broader areas than ever before: from applications that integrate data from different sources, support the search in a diverse range of data, derivate new relationships across heterogeneous databases, including the application support of social networking, management decision-making, annotating and indexing of any content, for up to such different tasks as information extraction from unstructured sources, and even so-called Business Intelligence 2.0 [5].
+By the end of the last century the web was viewed by both academic spheres and general public as a large set of hypertext documents, static or dynamic, more or less available.
+But then in 2001 this view was changed when Tim Berners-Lee, former director of the W3 consortium1, published his most known article [1] and introduced the concept of Semantic Web.
+Consequently and promptly the semantic technologies became known widely and also very popular and today they are applied in much broader areas than ever before: from applications that integrate data from different sources, support the search in a diverse range of data, derivate new relationships across heterogeneous databases, including the application support of social networking, management decision-making, annotating and indexing of any content, for up to such different tasks as information extraction from unstructured sources, and even so-called Business Intelligence 2.0 [5].

-Such a wide range of semantic (i.e. knowledge-based) technologies is mainly caused by the fact that the general understanding of what can be considered as a semantic application is somewhat loose, thus there are no universally accepted definitions.
-For example, according to [9] any application that stores data separately from the meaning and content files, and in the same time does not have the meaning hard-wired into the application code, can be called semantic application.
-This concept includes the use of ontology languages (such as RDF2, RDFS3, OWL4, etc.) and rule-based systems.
+On the other hand this broad cover of semantic (also known as knowledge-based) technologies is not caused by their omnipotence but on the contrary by the fact that that is no generally accepted definition of what a is a semantic application and what it is not.
+For example, according to [9] any application that stores data separately from the meaning and content files, and in the same time does not have the meaning hardwired into the application code, can be called semantic application.
+This concept includes the use of ontology languages (such as RDF2, RDFS3, OWL4, etc.) and rulebased systems.
+Therefore the concept of semantic technologies (or semantic web technologies) is far from being exclusive to the World Wide Web environment nowadays.